mcci-catena/docker-iot-dashboard/README.md

 - HEAD has the following changes.

   - Included `Apiserver` and `Expo` Containers for DNC support.
+  - Documented the process behind the `DNC` support.
   - Provided backup support for `Mongodb` container's data

 - [v2.0.0](https://github.com/mcci-catena/docker-iot-dashboard/releases/tag/v2.0.0) includes the following changes